lawrencewoodman/gephor-egg/README.md

 Logging
 -------

-The module uses [simple-logger](http://wiki.call-cc.org/eggref/5/simple-logger) which can be configured by the calling program to decide where the logger will output and what log level will be logged.
+The module uses [logfmt-logger](https://github.com/lawrencewoodman/logfmt-logger-egg) which can be configured by the calling code to decide where the logger will output and what log level will be logged.

 Signal Handling
 ---------------
 Some server modules install signal handling code within the server.
 The decision has been made that this would be better handled in the calling program which can call `stop-server` to tell the server thread to stop.
 This could easily be done with code such as the following:

 ```